lb3361/gigatron-lb/extension-crazy/README.md

 # Crazy expansion board for the Gigatron

-The goal of this expansion board is to provide an easy way to experiment with crazy expansion ideas for the Gigatron.
-This is work in progress.
-In fact this project may never go forward because it looks like an infinite time sink.
+The goal of this expansion board is to provide an easy way to experiment with all kind of hardware hacks for the Gigatron.
+Hans61's help was invaluable to get this idea off the ground.
+Yet this is still very experimental.
+Work in progress.

 ## 1. Idea

-The core of the board is a XC95144XL CPLD with a 100 pins package mediating access to a fast CY7C1049G 512KB static ram.
-This static ram is fast enough to carry out multiple read and writes during each Gigatron cycle.
-One of them can be used to serve the Gigatron memory requests, the other ones can be used for many purposes such as generating the video signal while keeping the Gigatron CPU free for other tasks, possibly with a higher resolution than the normal Gigatron.
-Of course all depends on the CPLD program that one loads on this board.
-The idea is to start with a simple program that replicates the functionality of a normal RAM & IO expansion board, then to add the possibility to bank all 512KB of memory --Hello Gigatron 512K,--, then to recreate the functionality of a video repeater, then maybe to authorize higher resolutions, etc...
+The core of the board is a XC95144XL CPLD with a 100 pins package mediating access to a 512KB static RAM that is fast enough to perform multiple reads or writes during a single Gigatron cycle.
+For instance, in a single cycle, one could serve the Gigatron memory requests and fetch pixels from the memory to drive the VGA output.
+Of course, and this is the point of this board, we can easily change what the board does by reprogramming the CPLD.

 This CPLD is not very powerful by today's standards.
 The datasheet describes it as roughly comparable to eight 54v18 GALs.
-Its main advantage is that it has 5v-tolerant i/o pins and is well supported by old versions of the Xilinx tools which are freely available.
-An alternative design (v8a) uses an ATF1508 which is a true 5v part that is normally cheaper.
-While the ATF1508 may be a bette fit, in these times of chip shortages, what matters is what is available.
-The following diagram gives an overview of the board.
+Its main advantage are its 5v-tolerant I/O pins and the free availability of its software development suite.
+Another possible choice was the ATF1508 which is a true 5v part and is slighlty cheaper.
+Alas there are less free tools available to fully exploit the ATF1508...

 ![Board diagram](images/diag.png)

-In addition to the CPLD and the SRAM, there is a CY2302 zero delay PLL that takes the 6.25MHz Gigatron clock and generates two additional clocks at 2x and 4x the frequency with aligned phases.
-These clocks can be used to split the Gigatron cycle into smaller parts and drive the SRAM at a faster rate.
+The board also contains a CY2302 zero delay PLL that takes the 6.25MHz Gigatron clock and generates two additional clocks at 2x and 4x the frequency with aligned phases.
+These fast clocks can be used to drive the SRAM at a faster rate than the Gigatron CPU.

 The last chip is a 74HCT244 buffer that sits between the 8 low bits `A0..7` of the Gigatron address bus and the `RA0..7` wires that connect the CPLD to the 8 low bits of the SRAM address bus.
-This was necessary the CPLD did not have enough remaining I/O pins to receive the full Gigatron address bus on separate lines.
 When the 74HCT244 outputs are active, the Gigatron `A0..7` go into both the SRAM address bus and the CPLD ports `RA0..7`.
 When the 74HCT244 outputs are tri-stated, the CPLD has exclusive control of the SRAM address bus.
-Of course one has to be careful to tri-state these CPLD ports and to use them as inputs when the 74HCT244 has active outputs.
+Of course one has to be careful to prevent bus contention on these address lines.
+This was useful to save CPLD I/O pins and turned out to be trickier than I expected.

 ![Schematics](Schematics.pdf)

 ## 2. Layout

-The board layout places all the SMT components out-of-sight on the back side od the board.
-The visible side contains two connectors for SPI devices using the SD Card breakout pinout, a JTAG connector to program the CPLD, an expansion connector with 28 pins, and a good old 74HCT377 near the OUT register which is there for nostalgia and also because it was available.
+The board layout places all the SMT components out-of-sight on the back side of the board.
+The visible side contains two connectors for SPI devices using the SD Card breakout pinout, a JTAG connector to program the CPLD, an expansion connector, and a good old 74HCT377 near the OUT register which is there for nostalgia and also because it was in my parts box.

 ![Layout](images/layout.png)